qtiuto/lua-for-android/README.md

    Object.class receives all values including primitive types.

-   Number.class receives all primitive types and its sub class.
+   Number.class receives all primitive types and its children.

    For object types,no conversion.